keerthanak-tw/Vue-JS-Basics/README.md

 ```shell
 vue create <app-name>
 ```
-The app created in this way can be found at [sample application](./quiz/) (Tutorial can be found [here](https://www.youtube.com/watch?v=4deVCNJq3qc)).
+The app created in this way can be found at [application  1](./quiz/) (Tutorial can be found [here](https://www.youtube.com/watch?v=4deVCNJq3qc)).
-The [bootstrap library](https://bootstrap-vue.org/), where we can get the form elements, layouts etc., is used to develop the components.
+The [bootstrap library](https://bootstrap-vue.org/), where we can get the form elements, layouts etc., is used to develop the components.<br>
+Check out [application 2](./adopt-pets/) to find out how routers and vuex (state management) is used in Vue JS.